melroy89/dotfiles/README.md

 Besides my personal dot files (in [home](home/melroy)), you'll find some configuration files from [/etc](etc) folder as _bonus material_!

-I have three main installation guides with the specific the how-to's:
+I have three main installation guides with the specific how-to's for each distro:

 - [Linux Mint](linuxmint.md)
 - [Void Linux](voidlinux.md)